Especializa/nativescript-ng-shadow/README.md

 | shadowRadius | number | iOS | Determines the blurring effect of the shadow.
 The higher the more blurred. |

 ### `AndroidData` and `IOSData`
-As you might have noticed the main `shadow` attribute accepts objects as arguments.
-You'll to set as property bind and they will override any possible separate attribute you might have defined:
+As you might have noticed the main `shadow` attribute accepts object as argument.
+You'll be able to assign it in a property bind and it will override any possible separate attribute you might have defined:

 #### Component
 ```typescript